Knowledge-enhanced Agents for Interactive Text Games: Results Analysis

-We have chosen KG-A2C to conduct the ablation study, as it has demonstrated the best average score in Table \ref{tab:best} and has a larger number of modular components (KG, graph attention, and actor-critic module), which can be flexibly manipulated for experimentation.\\ \para{Optimal way to inject affordances.} We explore multiple variations of injecting affordance knowledge into the KG-A2C architecture, by adding it as input into the observation, inventory, and description, creating a separate GRU encoding layer for affordance, and adding affordance to the KG itself.
-We evaluate the performance of each method on three sub-tasks: easy (task 4), medium (task 6), and hard (task 5) sub-task, based on the number of actions and the performance of the baseline models.
+\textbf{Optimal way to inject affordances.} We have chosen KG-A2C to conduct the ablation study, as it has a larger number of modular components (KG, graph attention, and actor-critic module), which can be flexibly manipulated for experimentation.
+Moreover, KG-A2C benefits the least from affordance injection.
+We explore multiple variations of injecting affordance knowledge into KG-A2C: by adding it as input into the observation, inventory, and description, creating a separate GRU encoding layer for affordance, and adding affordance to the KG itself.
+We evaluate the performance of each method on three sub-tasks: easy (task 4), medium (task 6), and hard (task 5), based on the number of actions and the performance of the baseline models.
 The results in Figure \ref{affordance_comparison} consistently suggest that the incorporation of affordances as part of the KG performs better than including them as part of the other components (e.g., description) or encoding them separately.
 A possible explanation is that by adding affordances to the KG, we allow the agent to have a more structured and separate representation of the environment, which in turn helps the agent make more informed decisions.
 Adding affordances as strings concatenated to inputs or adding a separate encoding layer hurts performance; we think that these methods cause information overload or interference with the original inputs, thus confusing the agent.
 The separate encoding layer introduces additional complexity to the architecture, making it harder for the agent to learn and generalize, especially considering the limited data size.
-Meanwhile, we note that an alternative approach to incorporate affordances is via self-supervision via auxiliary tasks, which brings significant improvement for some tasks in the case of RoBERTa, and suggests a possible avenue for integration of the two architectures.
+Meanwhile, we note that an alternative approach to incorporate affordances is via self-supervision via auxiliary tasks, which brings significant improvement for some tasks in the case of RoBERTa, and suggests an avenue for RL-LM integration.